The Best Way to Freeze Green Beans

 How to Freeze Green Beans

-2. Blanch the beans.
+- Blanch the beans.
 Bring a large pot of water to a rolling boil and add the green beans.
-Boil the beans for three minutes, until bright green and just tender, then shock in an ice bath.
+Boil the beans for two to three minutes, until bright green and just tender, then shock in an ice bath.
 Once the beans are completely cool, drain and pat dry with a clean kitchen towel or paper towels.

-3. Freeze the beans.
-Spread the green beans in a single layer on a parchment-lined baking sheet, and freeze.
+- Freeze the beans.
+Spread the green beans in a single layer on a parchment-lined baking sheet and freeze.
 Once the beans are individually frozen, transfer to a freezer bag and freeze for up to three months.

 Blanching is the process of quickly cooking foods in boiling water, and then immediately shocking them in ice water to stop the cooking.
 To properly freeze green beans, you’ll need to blanch them after rinsing them off.
 The process of blanching helps brighten the color, tenderizes the beans, and stops the stimulation of enzymes that could lead to deterioration.
 This way, you can keep the beans fresh while they stay in the freezer.

-- Start with the highest-quality beans.
+- Start with the best beans you can find.
 Freezing can’t improve subpar beans — it can only suspend produce in its current place.

-- Don’t blanch in salted water.
+- Don’t season the blanching water.
 Salted water seasons the vegetables, but it can also soften the cell walls.
 Avoid mushy green beans by seasoning them when preparing the final dish.

 - Freeze in a single layer.
 The huge benefit of first freezing green beans in a single layer is that when you reach for them later, you won’t have to deal with thawing a green bean-shaped block.
 Once the beans are frozen solid, then transfer them to a zip-top bag for extended storage.